fuxedo/tuxtrace/README.md

 notice is that service OUT executed for 1.734 seconds but caller spent 1.746 seconds calling it.
 It's due to time request and response messages spend in IPC queues and the difference is even bigger for systems under load.

-The first number is number of times service is called

 ### Callgraph